MoseleyBioinformaticsLab/MESSES/_sources/tutorial.rst.txt

 ========
 MESSES is intended to be used solely as a command line program.
 This tutorial describes each command and its options.
-Before running the program you will likely want to review the :doc:`experiment_description_schema` page and the :doc:`tagging` page, as well as the examples in the examples folder on the GitHub_ repository.
+Before running the program you will likely want to review the :doc:`experiment_description_specification` page and the :doc:`tagging` page, as well as the examples in the examples folder on the GitHub_ repository.